GlobetrotterG/lovecebu/README.md

 # Font
 * Initially, 2 colours were chosen for the site.
 Merriweather and Lato.
 But I decided for uniformity, I went for Merriweather.

 # Logo Design theme
+* Love Cebu! theme was chosen with the use of [Canva](https://www.canva.com/).
+* I chose the design because of the fun and personal theme it has.
+A Mango icon was added to the logo, which is a fruit that Cebu is known for.
+* These are the colour themes of the logo:
+ * Love - #ff1616
+ * Cebu! - #ff914d
+ * Brush stroke background - #ffdcba
+ * Mango - had default colours of #47c098, #cb8456, #edaf1a, #f9b81d
+* The White background on the logo was removed using [remove.bg](https://www.remove.bg/).

 # Testing

 # Credits